zeniaclarissa/zeniaclarissa/README.md

 👩‍💻 This is my first time learning Python language!

-⚡ Fun fact: When I'm not working/studying, you'll find me at pilates or yoga 🧘‍♀️ classes or exploring cafes ☕ & dog parks.
+⚡ Fun fact: When I'm not working/studying, you'll find me at pilates or yoga 🧘‍♀️ classes or exploring cafes ☕ & dog parks

 🦮 Got two pups holding it down back home in Indonesia — Zeus (the fluffiest Samoyed) and Chicco (the cutest Maltese).
 They’re my best companions!